-The content areas of the MFT program align with various Professional Marriage and Family Therapy Principles (PMFTPs), including the AAMFT Marriage & Family Therapy Core Competencies, American Marriage and Family Therapy Regulatory Board (AMFTRB) domains, the AAMFT Code of Ethics, the State of Connecticut Department of Public Health (DPH) licensing regulations, and the program's curriculum on teaching the Metaframeworks paradigm for systemic clinical assessment and treatment planning.
-Our Assessment Plan is based on the measurement of aggregated scores on high value assignments, clinical performance evaluations and the comprehensive Capstone project.
+The content areas of the MFT program align with COAMFTE Developmental Competency Components (Knowledge, Practice, Diversity, Ethics, Research), the American Marriage and Family Therapy Regulatory Board (AMFTRB) domains, the AAMFT Code of Ethics, the State of Connecticut Department of Public Health (DPH) licensing regulations, and the program's curriculum

 Following MFT 541, students take the two-course Family Therapy Models sequence (MFT 551 and MFT 552), presenting in-depth exposure and practice in several of the major "schools" of marriage and family therapy.
 Several courses on various topics important to general clinical practice and MFT practice in particular are required to expand the breadth of awareness of the student to the human condition.
 The Research Methods course provides exposure to statistics and research design to train the MFT student to review research studies with a scientific and critical "eye".
-Also important in the MFT's training is concentrated study in the areas of professional ethics, multiculturalism, sexuality, and gender issues.
+Also important in the MFT's training is concentrated study in the areas of professional ethics, gender and culture.
 The curriculum is tied together with a holistic perspective on human systems, as exemplified in the "Metaframeworks" model taught in the Introduction to Theories of Family Systems course.